 When it comes to broken sewer lines, there are several signs you should always be on the lookout for.
 Unfortunately, most home and business owners are woefully unaware of the different signs of a broken sewer line.
 So, to help rectify this little problem, the team of plumbing professionals here at Dependable Rooter & Plumbing has put together a list of the five most common signs of a broken sewer line.
 So, without further ado, let’s get started!

 Sign 1 – Sewer Odors and Gasses

 The first and one of the most obvious signs of a broken sewer line is the presence of sewer odors and gasses.
 If you’ve noticed a distinct sewage smell from your yard, plumbing fixtures, and drains, you likely have a leaking or broken portion of your sewer line.
 So, if you’ve smelled sewage around your property, please do not hesitate to call us for assistance.

 Sign 2 – Gurgling Toilets and Drains

-Gurgling sounds coming from toilet drains and other plumbing fixtures are severe signs of a broken sewer line.
+Gurgling sounds from toilet drains and other plumbing fixtures are severe signs of a broken sewer line.
 Usually, hearing the gurgling sound once or twice is nothing to worry yourself over.
-However, if you hear gurgling or see bubbling every time you flush the toilet or let water down the sink, then you probably have a broken sewer line that needs immediate service.
+However, suppose you hear gurgling or see bubbling every time you flush the toilet or let water down the sink.
+In that case, you probably have a broken sewer line that needs immediate service.

 Sign 3 – Pests

 Since rodents and insects are attracted to water sources, a leaking and broken sewer line will naturally bring in the pests.
-If you’ve noticed a sudden uptick in the number of pest problems you experience at home, then a broken sewer line may be the culprit.
+Suppose you’ve noticed a sudden uptick in the number of pest problems you experience at home.
+In that case, a broken sewer line may be the culprit.
 Contact us here at Dependable Rooter & Plumbing for a sewer inspection if you’ve noticed more pest problems than usual You should especially do so if you’ve noticed more pests in addition to one or more of the other signs on this list.